DuNorth595/Project-PAGE---Public/README.md

 ⚙️ Foundation & Acknowledgment

-This project builds upon the excellent work of the DVMProject.
+This project builds upon the excellent work of the DVMProject (Digital Voice Modem Project).

 Specifically, it leverages:

 DVMHost for system/channel management
-DVMFNE for network authentication and peer handling These tools provide the core infrastructure for P25 system emulation, and this project extends them by introducing a SmartConnect bridge layer to interface directly with subscriber radios over TLS.
+DVMFNE for network authentication and peer handling These tools provide the core infrastructure for P25 system emulation, and this project extends them by introducing a SmartConnect® bridge layer to interface directly with subscriber radios over TLS.

 Full credit goes to the DVMProject contributors for their foundational work enabling this system.